KIWI FRUIT AND AVOCADO SALAD

 ½ teaspoon of cracked black pepper

 First, powder your sugar in a coffee blender.
-Chop the tofu into small chunks, add it to a blender with lemon juice and sugar, and blend until creamy.
+Chop the tofu into small chunks, then add it to a blender with lemon juice and sugar, and blend until smooth and creamy.
 Add the other ingredients and blend again.
 Transfer your dressing to a jar or bowl, cover it, refrigerate, and stir gently three times daily.

 Make Salad: